BRC-104 Protocol

 3.2 Angel Inscription

 Angel Inscription is a computing inscription introduced in BRC-104 protocol.
 Angel Inscription uses op: burn3 to inscribe a certain number of "brc100" token, the number is the value set in the "aia" attribute of the pool.
 With different cop in different scenarios, Angel Inscription notifies the Staking Pool to complete different computing, and is used for scenarios without proper token to burn3.
-In this protocol, three computing of Farming Pool are completed by Angel Inscription: BTC/BRC-20 Token Staking, Unstaking, and Rebase.
+In this protocol, three computing of Farming Pool are completed by Angel Inscription: BTC/BRC-20/Runes Token Staking, Unstaking, and Rebase.
 Angel Inscription will eventually be charged by developers as fee and enter the state sb3 of the Dev Address.

 3.3 Self-Custody Staking